-Using blog posts, videos, newsletters and a bunch of other inbound marketing tools, you can easily establish a strong business relationship and trust with a far-reaching audience, thus increasing your overall sales.
-Apparently, budgets are now shifting from the traditional marketing strategies including magazine ads and TV to inbound marketing.
+Using blog posts, videos, newsletters, and a bunch of other inbound marketing tools, you can easily establish a strong business relationship and trust with a far-reaching audience, thus increasing your overall sales.
+Apparently, budgets are now shifting from traditional marketing strategies including magazine ads and TV to inbound marketing.

-Over the recent past, business have limited their social media marketing to the three biggies—Facebook, twitter and LinkedIn.
+Over the recent past, the business has limited their social media marketing to the three biggies—Facebook, Twitter, and LinkedIn.
 But as we speak, a number of new social media sites have stepped into the scene.
 And as it turns out, they’re just as important as the three aforementioned whoppers, particularly in marketing certain lines of products and services.

 They include sites like Google+, Pinterest, Tumblr, and Instagram, all of which are currently popular and have a wide range of distinctively new options that makes it easier to build a wider audience.
 Businesses are branching out by taking advantage of more than one social network so they can reach the maximum number of potential consumers.
 Speaking of which, it’s now easier to use social media marketing to establish brand equity.

 More businesses are now optimizing for mobiles.
 And 2015 is the year when mobile strategies are moving from having a responsive mobile app and site to focusing on mobile-optimized content, which comes combined with social media marketing.

 Not long ago Google came out and reported that mobile-friendly websites will be relevant for their Google search results.
 To add life to this emphasis, Google went ahead and launched Mobile Usability—a new feature in the Webmaster Tools that’s now considered a crucial search-ranking factor.